 - Understand what the contract covers and does not cover.
 Read the “what is not covered” or “exclusions” section very carefully.

-- Compare service contracts with mechanical breakdown insurance for cost and coverage.
+- Compare VSCs with MBI for cost and coverage.

-- Perform all routine maintenance required by the service contract and owner’s manual.
-Keep a maintenance log and save receipts on all work performed.
+- Perform all routine maintenance required by the repair agreement and owner’s manual.
+Keep a maintenance log and save receipts for all work performed.

-- Contact the insurance company listed in the service contract if you have problems with the VSCP or dealer denying a claim.
+- Contact the backup insurance company listed in the VSC if you have problems with the VSCP or dealer denying a claim.

-- File a complaint with the CDI if the insurance company does not resolve your complaint.
+- File a complaint with the CDI if the backup insurance company does not resolve your complaint.